Wald Model

 Create Model Object

-In the code below, we will define parameters for the Wald Model and create a model object to store the parameter values.
+In the code below, we will define parameters for the Wald and create a model object to store the parameter values.

 Drift Rate